-Lorrie Morgan’s Debut Album, ‘Leave the Light On': Every Song, Ranked
+Lorrie Morgan’s Debut Album, ‘Leave the Light On': All of the Songs, Ranked

 In "If I Didn't Love You," one of many heartbreak-focused songs on Leave the Light On, Morgan takes on the most devastating type of breakup: having to leave a person you're still totally in love with, but who is also totally wrong for you.

 "It's Too Late (to Love Me Now)"

 First recorded by Dolly Parton in 1978, "It's Too Late (to Love Me Now)" finds Morgan tired of waiting around for a man who doesn't treat her right.